-The Project Site is located within a very seismically active Southern California region, within 50 miles of many active or potentially active faults that are capable of producing very strong ground shaking.
-The Newport-Inglewood fault is the closest and most significant active fault to the Project Site.
-As mentioned above, the Newport-Inglewood Fault Zone is about 1.13 miles to the east.
-The Newport-Inglewood fault is considered to connect with fault zones south of Newport Beach (the "offshore zone of deformation" and the Rose Canyon fault) forming a system of faults that extends from Santa Monica to Baja California.
-The Newport-Inglewood fault was the source for the 1933 magnitude 6.4 (M6.4) Long Beach earthquake.
+The Project Site is located within a very seismically active Southern California region, within 50 miles of many active or potentially active faults that are capable of producing very strong ground shaking (Figure 3.6-1).
+The Newport-Inglewood Fault is the closest and most significant active fault to the Project Site.
+As mentioned above, the Newport-Inglewood Fault Zone is approximately 1.13 miles to the northwest.
+The Newport-Inglewood Fault is considered to connect with fault zones south of Newport Beach (the "offshore zone of deformation" and the Rose Canyon Fault) forming a system of faults that extend from Santa Monica to Baja California.
+The Newport-Inglewood Fault was the source for the 1933 magnitude 6.4 (M6.4) Long Beach earthquake.
 It caused major damage and the loss of 115 lives in Long Beach and surrounding communities of Los Angeles.
-Other significant historic earthquakes that have occurred near the Project Site include:
+Other significant historic earthquakes that have occurred relatively near (30 miles or less) the Project Site include:

-- The 1971 San Fernando Earthquake (M6.6) on the San Fernando fault,
+- The 1971 San Fernando Earthquake (M6.5) on the San Fernando Fault,

-- The 1987 Whittier Earthquake (M6.0), and
+- The 1987 Whittier Earthquake (M5.9), and

 - The 1994 Northridge Earthquake (M6.7).

-The effects of seismic shaking are dependent on the distance between the Project Site and causative fault and the on-site geology.
-Based on the latest forecasting by the US Geological Survey, the Southern California region has a 93% likelihood of experiencing a magnitude 6.7 or greater earthquake over the following 30 years.
-The secondary effects of seismic shaking potentially include soil liquefaction, lateral spreading, and landslides.
+The effects of seismic shaking are dependent on the distance between the Project Site, the causative fault, and the on-site geology.
+Based on the latest forecasting by the US Geological Survey, the Southern California region has a 93 percent likelihood of experiencing a magnitude 6.7 or greater earthquake over the following 30 years.
+The secondary effects of seismic shaking potentially include subsidence, liquefaction, settlement (including landslides), and lateral spreading.